jjmontesl/ddd/README.md

-DDD purpose is to provide an expressive API for building and manipulating shapes and models and at the same time reflect the hierarchy and metadata that usually needs to accompany your built 2D or 3D documents.
+DDD purpose is to provide an expressive API for building and manipulating shapes and models and at the same time reflect the hierarchy and metadata that usually needs to go along with your built 2D or 3D documents.

-DDD follows an object graph (or in 3D, a scene graph) approach.
-Documents (scenes) are composed by nodes that form a **node tree**.
-A key concept in DDD is that operations can be applied to individual nodes, entire branches, or selected nodes within a hierarchy.
+DDD uses an **object tree approach** (or in 3D, a scene tree).
+Documents (2D or scenes) are composed by nodes that form a **node hierarchy**.
+In DDD, operations can often be applied to individual nodes, entire branches, or selected nodes within a hierarchy.

 DDD can export entire scenes or branches easily to several 2D and 3D
 formats: SVG, PNG, GLTF/GLB, custom JSON...